melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 optional field in this case.

 > **_NOTE:_** The `bs.as` attribute can still be applied to record fields when
-> the record type is annotated with `bs.deriving`, allowing for the renaming of
+> the record type is annotated with `deriving`, allowing for the renaming of
 > fields in the resulting JavaScript objects, as demonstrated in the section
 > about [binding to objects with static
 > shape](#objects-with-static-shape-record-like).
 However, the option to pass
 > indices to the `bs.as` decorator (like `[@bs.as "0"]`) to change the runtime
-> representation to an array is not available when using `bs.deriving`.
+> representation to an array is not available when using `deriving`.

 ##### Compatibility with OCaml features

-The `@bs.deriving abstract` attribute and its lightweight variant can be used with [mutable fields](https://v2.ocaml.org/manual/coreexamples.html#s:imperative-features) and [private types](https://v2.ocaml.org/manual/privatetypes.html), which are
+The `@deriving abstract` attribute and its lightweight variant can be used with [mutable fields](https://v2.ocaml.org/manual/coreexamples.html#s:imperative-features) and [private types](https://v2.ocaml.org/manual/privatetypes.html), which are